 And of course, drag the vacuum out into the living room, unwrap the cord and plug it in.
 Now you are ready for company.

-Guess I really should clean out some of those junk drawers and find the hidden laundry baskets, so I have a place to put stuff when company is on the way again…
+And, I should clean out some of those junk drawers and find the hidden laundry baskets, so I have a place to put stuff when company is actually on the way.